text.skipToContent text.skipToNavigation

 Smart Cameras

-• Image capture and evaluation takes place in the smart camera
+• Image recording and evaluation takes place directly in the smart camera via the image processing software

 • Optionally integrated illumination technology